The most discriminable quantum states in the multicopy regime: The -copy most discriminable pure states

+The proof of \cref{thm:trine_new} is presented in \cref{app:trine}.
+The maximal discriminability in this case is achieved by using pretty good measurement (PGM) or square-root measurements \cite{Hausladen01121994}.
+The theorem \cref{thm:trine_new} states results for $\Omega^\textup{real}_\textup{pure}(d, N, k)$ as well.
+We will have a more in-depth discussion about real states in \cref{sec:real} and generalized results on maximal $k$-copy discriminability for real pure states in \cref{thm:SO(d)} and \cref{thm:SO(2)}.

-Provided techniques do not prove the uniqueness nor the optimality of the solution; nevertheless, they provide strong evidence to conjecture that an equilateral triangle state has the maximal discriminability for cases $(d = 2, N = 3, k = 2, 3, 4)$.
-The exact value can be found in a table \cref{table:numerics} in the appendix.
+We believe that the equilateral triangle set of states also has the maximal discriminability for cases $(d = 2, N = 3, k = 3, 4)$, for which we have strong numerical evidence.
+The exact values of maximal discriminability for all described cases can be found in a table \cref{table:numerics} in the appendix.